qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 The Fabric version of Immersive Portals mod contains some API for other mods to use.

-### 1.17 Update Log

-The API has undergone a big name/package rearrangement during the 1.17 update.
-The package `com.qouteall.immersive_portals` in 1.17 has become `qouteall.imm_ptl.core` in 1.17.
-The dimension API and the remote procedure call utility has been moved into a new mod `q_misc_util`.

 ### API Overview

 Immersive Portals mod's API is now split across 2 mods, one is Immersive Portals Core (`imm_ptl_core`), the other is the Miscellaneous Utility Library from qouteall (`q_misc_util`).